An FHA loan sounded like a good idea at the time.

 Now, not so much.
 That’s what many FHA home buyers are saying.

-The reason: high mortgage insurance premiums, month after month and year after year.
-In fact, someone with a $250,000 FHA loan can expect to pay about $30,000 in mortgage insurance premiums.
+The reason?
+High mortgage insurance premiums, month after month and year after year.
+In fact, someone with a $250,000 FHA loan can expect to pay about $30,000 in mortgage insurance premiums over the life of the loan.
 The good news is you can cancel your FHA mortgage insurance and you can start today.Check today's refinance loan rates and see if you can cancel your FHA mortgage insurance.

-There are two methods of removing your FHA mortgage insurance, commonly known as FHA MIP.
+There are two methods for removing your FHA mortgage insurance, commonly known as FHA MIP.

 Method #1 to Get Rid of FHA Mortgage Insurance: Check your Loan Balance.

-You can request cancellation of your FHA mortgage insurance when you meet certain requirements.
+You can request the cancellation of your FHA mortgage insurance when you meet certain requirements.

 - The loan was opened prior to June 3, 2013